Yagati

 Yagati is a hobli in the southern state of Karnataka, India.
-It is located in the Kaduru taluk of Chikmagalur district.
+It is located in the Kadur taluk of Chikmagalur district.
+It is located 60 km east of the district headquarters Chikmagalur, 12 km from Kadurhalli, and 201 km from the state capital Bangalore.

+Demographics

 At the 2011 India census, Yagati had a population of 2,674 (1,342 males, 1,332 females).

-Yagati is located 60 km east of the district headquarters Chikkamagaluru, 12 km from Kadurhalli, and 201 km from the state capital Bangalore.
+Economy

 Farming is the main occupation with farmers mainly growing tender coconut and banana trees.
-Due to the water scarcity and draughts there has been a decline in farming.
+Due to water scarcity and draughts there has been a decline in farming.